-Although, scientists aren't sure exactly how much a healed ozone layer would increase temperatures over Antarctica, they do know that warming would impact the area that is already suffering from man-made climate change.
+Although scientists aren't sure exactly how much a healed ozone layer would increase temperatures over Antarctica, they do know that warming would impact the area that is already suffering from human-caused climate change.

-Controlling greenhouse gas emissions would counteract a rise in global temperatures, benefitting the climate, Newman said.
+Controlling greenhouse gas emissions would counteract a rise in global temperatures, benefiting the climate, Newman said.

 "While climate change and ozone depletion are separate problems, there are some interesting overlaps," he pointed out.